Learning how to dive

 Diving is a skill you need to master.
 Once you have acquired this skill, diving will become second nature.
-In our dive training programme you’ll practice the right techniques.
+In our dive training program you’ll practice the right techniques.
 In our experience, anyone can learn how to dive.
 You don’t even have to be an excellent swimmer or snorkeler.
 If you are able to swim some lanes in the pool, you should not have any problems with diving.

 When you have completed your indoor training, which is usually around April, you will be ready for the real deal!
 Your outdoors scuba diving education will commence in one of the freshwater lakes in the vicinity of Groningen.
 During these Ad Fundum Weekends, you can work towards your first diving license at your own pace.
-Ad Fundum Weekends will be organised during the diving season, which lasts from April to October.
-On top of this, we organise frequent diving trips to Zeeland where you can further advance your diving skills, for example, by diving in tidal waters or in (much) deeper waters.
+Ad Fundum Weekends will be organized during the diving season, which lasts from April to October.
+On top of this, we organize frequent diving trips to Zeeland where you can further advance your diving skills, for example, by diving in tidal waters or in (much) deeper waters.

 Ad Fundum is part of the Nederlandse Onderwatersport Bond (the “NOB”, the Dutch Association for Underwater Sports).
-As the NOB is affiliated with the international organisation CMAS (Confédération Mondiale des Activités Subaquatiques), our diving licenses are accepted worldwide.
+As the NOB is affiliated with the international organization CMAS (Confédération Mondiale des Activités Subaquatiques), our diving licenses are accepted worldwide.
 CMAS can be compared with other international organizations like PADI, NAUI and SSI.
 Do you already have a license from one of these organizations?
 You can continue diving with us at a predetermined CMAS level and can even commence your education in the CMAS system.